-Donald Trump On Navy SEAL Death: Military’s Fault Ryan Owens Died On Yemen Raid
+Donald Trump On Navy SEAL Death: Deflects Blame For Ryan Owens Yemen Raid Death

 “As a result,” the sources told Reuters, “the attacking SEAL team found itself dropping onto a reinforced Al Qaeda base defended by landmines, snipers, and a larger than expected contingent of heavily armed Islamist extremists.”

-But in an interview broadcast Tuesday on the Fox News program Fox and Friends, Trump appeared to place the blame for the botched raid the cost Owens’ life on the military itself, saying, “they lost Ryan.”
+But in an interview broadcast Tuesday on the Fox News program Fox and Friends, Trump appeared to deflect the blame for the botched raid that cost Owens’ life.

 “This was a mission that was started before I got here.
 This was something they wanted to do,” Trump told the Fox and Friends panel.
 “They came to me, they explained what they wanted to do—the generals—who are very respected, my generals are the most respected that we’ve had in many decades, I believe.
 And they lost Ryan.”